mae-va/CINEREACT/README.md

 ## Installation

-You can use both npm or yarn, the version I used to create this project are:
+You can use both npm or yarn, the versions I used to create this project are:

 ```
 $ node -v ; npm -v ; yarn -v